 13 Book Marketing Tips for Before, During, and After Your Book Launch

 Today, I'm giving you my best 13 book marketing tips for before, during, and after your book launch.
-Typically, I begin working with authors after their book has launched and they’re disappointed in sales and aren’t sure what to do to.
-This conundrum affects equally those who publish traditionally and independently.
+So often authors reach out to me after their book has launched and they’re disappointed with sales and aren’t sure what to do to.
+This conundrum equally affects those who publish traditionally and independently.
 It's incredibly difficult to sort through all the book marketing tips and information available.
 I know . . .
 I do it on an almost daily basis.
-But don’t lose hope if you have published a book and skipped some of these earlier steps!

 At the beginning of your author journey, whether that’s during your querying phase or when you are proceeding down the path toward publishing independently, you MUST set up a website.
 This establishes your presence as a professional in the online world and serves as your business card.
 The site should be easy-to-navigate, include a way to contact you, and give a sense of the genre of the books you write.
 It may include info on your pre-published stories to the extent you feel comfortable sharing that information.